Insight

 Corey writing his script minutes before we rolled, after breaking news landed mid-setup.

 For most of 2026, the news cycle in this province has centred on one question: should Alberta stay in Canada?
 And while polls consistently show that most Albertans would choose to remain, the debate itself carries real costs.
-Business leaders have warned that this uncertainty is landing at exactly the wrong moment, threatening to hold back long-term investment from potential pipeline proponents and derail the hard-won progress recently made between the provincial and federal governments.
+Business leaders have warned that this uncertainty is landing at exactly the wrong moment, threatening to hold back long-term investment in major energy projects and derail the hard-won progress recently made between the provincial and federal governments.

-So now more than ever, it matters that community leaders help Albertans see the debate for what it is: a campaign that downplays the real risks of leaving, and that researchers warn is being amplified by foreign actors exploiting the debate to sow division, part of a wider effort to destabilize Canada's democratic integrity.
-It's worth being clear: the grievances behind the movement are often real, which is exactly why they're so easy to exploit.
-The problem isn't that Albertans are frustrated.
-It's that separation is the wrong cure for it.
-I'm not a neutral observer here.
-I live and work in this province, my family's future is tied to it, and I'd rather say plainly that I want Alberta to stay in Canada than sit this one out.
+So now more than ever, it matters that community leaders help Albertans see the debate for what it is: a campaign that downplays the real risks of leaving, and that researchers warn is being amplified by foreign actors exploiting the debate to sow division.
+It's worth being clear: many of the grievances behind the movement are legitimate, which is exactly why they're so easy to exploit.
+The problem isn't that Albertans are frustrated, it's that separation is the wrong answer.

-Comms like that only work if they reach people while the moment is still live.
+A message like that depends on timing.
 And the real skill there isn't speed for its own sake.
 It's spotting when in the news cycle a message will actually land, then having removed enough friction in advance to produce video fast enough to meet it.

 Corey Hogan, MP for Calgary Confederation, and I were preparing to record a direct-to-camera piece on the issue.
 The news cycle around Alberta separatism had recently boiled up to a fever pitch, and the moment called for a response.
 Most of my work with Corey is unscripted, Q&A-style videos shot in my studio, but the weight of this subject called for precision and a more formal setting: his office.
 He was finishing his script when the news broke that an Alberta judge had tossed out the separatist petition.
-Corey knew the provincial landscape well enough to read what came next: the government would find another way to get to a referendum.
-So he pivoted to address the broader moment.
+Corey knew the ruling wouldn't stop the government from holding the referendum.
+So instead of treating the petition's defeat as the end of it, he made his case for staying as if Albertans would still be voting, because he expected they would.
 Twenty minutes later he had it.
 He sent over the script, I loaded it up, and we rolled.

 The piece ran six and a half minutes.
 A single slow push-in, start to finish.
 No music, no cutaways, no motion graphics.
 The final files went out a few hours later.